Xoltron5/Ellipse-Games-Launcher/README.md

 This launcher is a local launcher meaning you can't connect or play with friends but in the future when i learn networking programming I might implement that (would be a fun challenge)

 ## Conclusion
-This was a really fun project to make there where alot of challenges (looking at you javafx)
+This was a really fun project to make there where alot of challenges (looking at you javafx).
+This project expanded my java knowledge even improving my UI design skills.
+The UI was really satsifing to make in Figma but javafx was a different story.
+Espeically making it responsive...
+After learning databases in college it was really satsifying to finally put that knowledge i learnt and actually make a proper database and have my app interact with it store user data and retrieve it!

+Overall I am pretty proud of this project, but It is definitely nowhere near to being finished.
+I have alot planned and want to turn it into a proper app in the future.